Vale of Rheidol Railway events

 Check out the Young Engineers's Day in August too

 The Vale of Rheidol Railway Museum has an extensive collection of historical narrow gauge locomotives and rolling stock.
-Many items were collected by the Railway's late Chairman, Peter Rampton, and the collection as become known as “Collection X”.
-Exhibits change regularly.
+Many items were collected by the Railway's late Chairman, Peter Rampton, and the collection has become known as “Collection X”.

 If you are visiting to see a particular locomotive, check the website or contact the Railway in advance to check whether it is on display.